huguesrichard/Allopipe/README.md

 ---
 ## In a nutshell
-The AlloPipe tool is divided into two successive modules:
+**THE ALLOPIPE TOOL IS DIVIDED INTO TWO DIFFERENT MODULES:**

 <br/>

-- **Allo-Count:** performs a stringent data cleaning and a directional comparison of the samples' amino acid sequences.
+- **ALLO-COUNT:** performs a stringent data cleaning and a directional comparison of the samples' amino acid sequences.

 From two variant-annotated VCF files, variants are first filtered considering a set of quality metrics then constrained to high-confidence calling regions provided in a BED file (GIAB by default).
 The curated VCF file is then queried for the amino acid information to assess the amino acid mismatches.